-The Bedouin village ʿAtīr is located north-east of the town Ḥūrah with population of 600 residents.
-The name of the village derives from the name of the area in Arabic – ʿAtīr, the ʿAtīr ruins are 2 km away from the village.
-The residents are internally displaced people who in the past resided in Wādi Zabbālih (near kibbutz Shuval).
-In 1948, after the establishment of the state of Israel, all the Bedouin who lived west to route 40 were transferred to the east side of the route and in 1956, the residents of ʿAtīr were transferred again to the present location of the village.
+The unrecognized Bedouin village of ʿAtīr is located north-east of the township of Ḥūrah.
+There are currently around 700 people living in the village.
+The name of the village derives from the name of the area in Arabic – ʿAtīr.
+The ruins of ʿAtīr are located two km from the village.
+The villagers are internally displaced people, who had been transferred in the past from Wādi Zubalahe (near kibbutz Shuval).
+After the establishment of the State of Israel in 1948, all of the Bedouin people who lived west to Route 264 were transferred to the east side of the road.
+However, in 1956, the residents of ʿAtīr were transferred once again to their present location.

 There are no health or education services in the village.
 The children attend school in the township of Ḥūrah, 9 km distance and a 15 minute drive from the village.
 In order to receive medical attention or healthcare, residents must also drive to Ḥūrah.

 The village of ʿAtīr is not connected to the national water grid and villages must connect a water pipe to the connection point in the Yatir Forest, two km away, from which the residents installed the infrastructure themselves at a cost of nearly ILS 200,000.
 The cost of water is high and stands at about ILS 15 per cubic meter.
 The village is not connected to the national electricity grid and its residents use solar panels to generate power.
 There are no paved roads in the village, and the main road to and from Ḥūrah (316), which previously had to be maintained by the villagers themselves, was renovated by the authorities only a year ago.